pydanny/pydanny-event-notes/Pycon2012/index.rst

 Pycon 2012
 ============

 .. note:: Github was gracious enough to donate their booth to our startup, `Consumer Notebook`_.
-So instead of going to many awesome talks and taking notes, I've been at our booth.
-Come and say hi!
+So instead of going to many awesome talks and taking notes, I spent most of the time at our booth.
+Tons of people came by and checked us out.
+On Sunday I learned just how painful standing for two days on concrete combined with feet pounding Capoeira action can be. ;)

 .. toctree::
    :maxdepth: 2